ont-app/igraph-grafter/README.md

 translated as "2000-01-01T00:00:00Z".
 Such strings will be matched and instantiated as #inst expressions.

+#### language-tagged strings
+A `#lstr` reader macro is defined to support language-tagged strings in clojue code, For example, `#lstr "gaol@en-GB"` in clojure code will translate to RDF `"gaol"@en-GB`.
+Conversely, data imported into a graph from RDF will be translated using the same reader macro.

 #### Transit-encoding of clojure containers
-Clojure's standard container classes when provided as literal RDF objects are encoded as transit, and decoded transparently.
+Clojure's standard container classes when provided as literal RDF objects are encoded in RDF as transit, and decoded transparently.

-So the vector `[1 2 3]` would be encoded in the RDF store as `"[1,2,3]"^^transit:json`.
+So for example the vector `[1 2 3]` would be encoded in the RDF store as `"[1,2,3]"^^transit:json`.
 When read back in again, it will be reconsituted as the original vector.

-This works because the data types have _derive_ statements to the dispatch value for the dispatch value _:rdf-app/TransitData_, whose method does the rendering.
+This works because clojure's vector type has a clojure _derive_ statement to the dispatch value _:rdf-app/TransitData_, whose _render-literal_ method does the rendering.

 ```
 (derive clojure.lang.PersistentVector :rdf-app/TransitData)
 ```

-If you prefer that vectors and such be handled some other way, this declaration can be reversed with the _underive_ function.
+If you prefer that a vector or some other clojure composite data structure be handled some other way, this declaration can be reversed with the _underive_ function.

 See the documentation of ont-app/rdf for more details.

 ## License